rcqls/docker-red-gtk/Readme.md

 ```
 That's it for preliminary settings to do **once**!

 As a complementary note, `docker-red`, as a development tool,  allows us to create other linux distribution docker images: Centos, Archlinux and Alpine (which has a small x11 issue).
-Alpine is an interesting image since it is the smallest in size (three times small than Ubuntu one's).
-Notice however that `rebol-core-278-4-2.tar.gz` is required when `rebol-core-278-4-3.tar.gz` is usually used.
+Alpine is an interesting image since it is the smallest in size (three times smaller than Ubuntu one's).
+Notice however that for Alpine `rebol-core-278-4-2.tar.gz` is required when `rebol-core-278-4-3.tar.gz` is usually used.

 ```{bash}
 ## Do not run if not interested, only useful for testing tools!